byru55o/r5saver/README.md

 # r5saver
+## Disclaimer
+KeePassXC is better.
+But you can use this if you prefer a more minimal interactive cli experience (also sacrificing some security and usability).
 ## Introduction
 This is a password keeper which encrypts all your password and stores them in JSON for maximum organization.
-It works with the most reliable **SHA-256** algorithm by creating an **ultra-secure key**.
+It works with the **SHA-256** algorithm by creating a key.
 ## Quick guide
 As easy as it gets, make sure the passwords are decrypted with the same program (**and salt**) that it was encrypted.
 The program is very intuitive, so you won't have much trouble using it.